 - Control animal; reasonable behavior is expected from service animals.

 - Expected to clean up after animal defecates.
 PWDs who physically cannot clean up after their own service animal may not be required to pick up and dispose of feces.
 However, they should use marked service animal toileting areas when such areas are provided.

 Companion/Therapy Animals are not Service Animals

-- Persons making an asthmatic/allergy/medical complaint are encouraged to notify the Office of Disability Resources & Services.
+- Person making an asthmatic/allergy/medical complaint are encouraged to notify the Office of Disability Resources & Services.
 If an employee, they are also encouraged to contact the ADA Coordinator.

-- Person making the complaint must show medical documentation to support the complaint.
+- Person making the complaint must show the medical documentation to support the complaint.

 - Action(s) will be taken to consider the needs of both persons and resolve the problem as efficiently and expeditiously as possible.